- Buying & Selling New & Used Cars

 For What It's Worth

 Well, just like any other truck lover, I have my favorites.
 Although I am a devout Chevy man, I was seriously tempted by the F-250.
 The tons of room, larger cab, and lavish interior was excellent.
 Add that to the new power from the 6.7L Power Stroke and it is a great package.
+In fact, as the Ford truck has transformed over the past decade, the feel of the truck's handling has changed to me and I definitely enjoy driving them.

 I had to, however, come back to the make I love.
 The new 2500 HD Chevy is amazing.
 The designers have finally sat down and included everything from their wish list.
 With the new frame and suspension, the truck feels bigger and heavier.
 The new Duramax 6.6L is thrillingly fast and strong.
 And the Allison transmission just seals the deal.